Amazon Web Services - Installation

 The following permissions are required to support discovery:

-The following is a sample IAM policy (with minimum appropriate permissions) that allows Device42 to discover and inventory instances running on AWS; you may want to modify it, and should not use it if you do not understand it:
+The following is a sample IAM policy (with minimum appropriate permissions) that allows Device42 to discover and inventory instances running on AWS.
+You may modify it, but we recommend that you only use it if you understand it:

 {